LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    the same formats as the ``date`` creator methods).
 The format can be specified as the second parameter or as the value part of a ``-format`` keyword parameter and defines the format for the return value.
-See the :ref:`Formatting Dates<date-duration-formatting-dates>` section below for more details on format strings.
+See the :ref:`date-duration-formatting-dates` section below for more details on format strings.

 .. method:: date_setFormat(format::string)